Envision Guides

 I am an Eagle Scout and am an outdoorsman at heart.
 I received a Bachelors degree from Oregon State University in General Agriculture and a minor in Horticulture.
 Since graduation in 2011, I have worked with youth in Young Life at Washington Family Ranch in Antelope, OR where I was an intern for a year with my wife.
 Not only did we work with youth in outreach there - we trained and led groups of volunteers on a regular basis.
 Leading groups and being the instructor and organizer is a place I thrive.

 When we moved to Medford, we became staff at a live-in creative school and were on staff until early 2020 when the school ended.
 We taught everything from budget management, art, and music, to philosophy and ethics, to land management, stewardship and plant care to practical skills like cooking and cleaning.
 We also focused on the healing of trauma and brokenness through physical movement and family experiences.
 My passion for education was stoked during the 2 years assisting in developing curriculum and implementing programs for the students, and I fell in love with teaching young minds how to apply education in the practical, while remaining connected to themselves and others.
-My particular focus while on staff was land/plant/building maintenance, fruit tree propagation, financial stewardship, human sexuality and adventure coordinator.
+My particular focus while on staff was land/plant/building maintenance, fruit tree propagation, financial stewardship, and adventure coordinator.

 The opportunity to become a Guide at Envision melds the skills and abilities I have with the platform to teach young minds in a productive and robust way.
 Much of what is not working in the education system is the lack of ability to see each other clearly, honor each others’ stories and differences, and create a safe, family-like environment for children to be supported, challenged and held accountable.
 Emotional awareness in education is lacking and this has caused a great deficit in society.
 Much of my work in every industry or environment I have been in has been focused on improving culture to help my coworkers and superiors thrive together as a working community by addressing their own emotions, honoring each others’ differences and finding a way to work well together.